starkex/starkex/README.md

 - 🔭 I’m currently busy in increasing my Repositories on Github.

-- 🌱 I’m currently learning everything xD
+- 🌱 I’m currently learning everything :)

-- 💻 Ask me about anything related to Python, Java, React, MySQL and related technologies.
+- 💻 You can ask me about related to Software Dev, Website Dev and some related technologies.

 - 💻 All of my projects are available at [https://github.com/starkex](https://github.com/starkex)